Dracula (Hammer film series): List of films

-After Van Helsing (Peter Cushing) dispatches Dracula to his grave in 1872, the Dark Lord is raised by Johnny Alucard (Christopher Neame) 100 years later in modern London.
-Dracula preys on a group of young partygoers that includes the descendant of his nemesis, Jessica Van Helsing (Stephanie Beacham).
+A reboot of the series.
+After Lawrence Van Helsing (Peter Cushing) dispatches Dracula to his grave in 1872, the Dark Lord is raised by Johnny Alucard (Christopher Neame) 100 years later in modern London.
+Dracula preys on a group of young partygoers that includes the granddaughter, Jessica Van Helsing (Stephanie Beacham), of the descendant of his nemesis, Lorrimer Van Helsing.